 A student of the American organist and pedagogue Robert Glasgow, Jeremy David Tarrant is a graduate of the University of Michigan School of Music where he earned the Bachelor and Master of Music degrees in organ performance and sacred music.
 His other instructors include Betty R. Pursley, Corliss Arnold, and James Kibbie.
 He has had additional coaching with Lynne Davis.

 The recipient of numerous awards and honors, he was awarded First Prize in the Ottumwa National Organ Competition in 1997 and Second Prize in the Arthur Poister National Competition in 1998.
 And as a student, Mr. Tarrant was also finalist in the American Guild of Organists Regional Competitions.

-Mr. Tarrant is Adjunct Professor of Organ at Oakland University.
+Mr. Tarrant is Lecturer in Organ at the University of Michigan School of Music, Theatre, and Dance.
 He is in frequent demand as a teacher and clinician, and regularly serves on the faculties of the Royal School of Church Music summer courses as well as the American Guild of Organists summer Pipe Organ Encounters.

 Proud Detroiters, Jeremy David Tarrant and his husband make their home in the Lafayette Park area of downtown Detroit.

 Jeremy David Tarrant is represented by Seven Eight Artists.